 Losing Grace is a gripping short film thriller that keeps audiences guessing and leaves them with their hearts in their throats.
-Louise is forced to flee with her daughter, Grace, from her apparently abusive husband, John, only to be tracked down with dire consequences.
+Grace is forced to flee with her mother Louise, from her abusive father, John, only to be tracked down with dire consequences.

 This is a short film, 12 minutes, and like all great short films, subtlety is key.
 Louise's emotions are heightened and what is true and what is not, teeters on the edge.
 We want to bring this world of fear to the audiences, to put them inside the grey area of reality - how things may appear and how things may feel when one is inside them.
 How do we know when someone is ever telling us the truth?

 Losing Grace is an important story to tell that is woefully current.
 With the last 12 years of austerity, cuts to vital services have left many victims of domestic violence vulnerable and in danger.
 Refuges have had there funding slashed, with dire consequences.
 We want to make a film that has wide reach and can help in some way to raise awareness – if only to step inside the emotional world of the abused.
 With the film travelling to festivals, the discussion around these issues will be brought to the fore.
 We are also working with the charity Mental Abuse Matters to make this happen.